* DfN already works with BKW at Muehleberg station

 Switzerland has five reactors including Beznau 1, the world’s oldest operating nuclear plant that was powered up in 1969.

-BKW has worked with the Heidelberg-based company since it was founded in 2009 on radiation protection for its Muehleberg station, the Bern-based utility said.
+BKW, which did not give a price for the deal, has worked with DfN since it was founded in 2009 on radiation protection for the Muehleberg station, the Bern-based utility said.
 DfN’s head, Martin Herzner, will continue to run the unit.
-(Reporting by John Miller; Editing by Jon Boyle, Greg Mahlich)
+(Reporting by John Miller; Editing by Geert De Clercq and Jon Boyle)